rdonalson/Financial-Planner-Forecast-Ledger/README.md

     -	**Note: When prompted click “Ask Later”, don’t click “Next”

 ## Improvements and Consolidations
-  * Upgraded to Angular 15
+  * Upgraded Angular 12 to 15
   * Better Responsive Behaviour
   * Consolidation of Debits, Credits & Initial Amount in these areas:
      - UI: